Samuel García (politician): Doctoral Degree at ITAC University

 In June 2020, he was accused of falsifying the documentation accrediting the Doctorate in Tax Law he obtained at ITAC University, a private educational center in the city of Monterrey.
 Samuel García had shared photographs of his postgraduate degree and a certificate of honorable mention on the social network Instagram, but several users later pointed out the inconsistency of the ITAC University rector's signatures on both documents and the similarity of one of these with the signature of the vice-rector of the same institution.
 In his defense, Samuel García published a video in which he argued that the discrepancy was presented by an unofficial document, that he had completed his doctorate in due time and form, and that the person who had signed this document was, in fact, the vice-rector, since the rector was on sick leave.
 Subsequently, local media Info7 reported that ITAC University had ceased to function and that its facilities were abandoned.

 Male chauvinism

 On August 9, 2020, Samuel García, during an Instagram Live told his wife Mariana Rodríguez: "Turn up the camera, you're showing too much leg.
 I married you for me, not for you to go around showing".
 Many women in protest uploaded photos showing their legs on Twitter using the hashtag #YoEnseñoLoQueQuiera.
 García later apologized and affirmed that it was only a macho joke.

 Personal life

-Samuel García started dating social media influencer Mariana Rodríguez Cantú in 2015, and were married on 27 March 2020 in the Metropolitan Cathedral of Monterrey.
+García started dating social media influencer Mariana Rodríguez Cantú in 2015, and were married on 27 March 2020 at the Monterrey Cathedral.
 In May 2020, the couple announced that Rodríguez had experienced a miscarriage.
-They have one daughter, Mariel, born on 10 March 2023.
+They have two daughters.

+García is a supporter of the Liga MX club Tigres UANL.